vamsi-2312/pes_asic_class/README.md

 cell
 ```
 we are to view a cell
-* leakage power of all combinaions of inputs
+* leakage power of all combinaions of inputs(we will have 32 combinations because 5 input, 2^5=32)

 ![Screenshot from 2023-08-28 14-45-36](https://github.com/vamsi-2312/pes_asic_class/assets/142248038/70ff14f4-afeb-4f57-ab0c-ff05fe59b339)